Rational maps with smooth degenerate Herman rings: Siegel-to-Herman surgery and rigidity

 Note that $\MJ_\alpha^2$ is not a Cantor set since it is not compact.
-Every point of $\MJ_\alpha^2$ is a \textit{buried component}, i.e., it is a Julia component which is disjoint with the boundary of any Fatou component of $Q_\alpha$.
+Indeed, $\MJ_\alpha^2$ is a completely invariant proper subset of the Julia set of $Q_\alpha$.
+Every point of $\MJ_\alpha^2$ is a \textit{buried component}, i.e., it is a Julia component which is disjoint from the boundary of any Fatou component of $Q_\alpha$.
 This phenomenon for cubic Blaschke products was first confirmed in \cite{Qia95} (see also \cite{Bea91a}).